Environmental Legislation Website This Page Last Updated 29 October, 2008

 -

-Undertake Environmental Assessment (EA) and prepare ES.
+Undertake Environmental Impact Assessment (EIA) and prepare ES.

 Undertake informal consultation with statutory consultees, DECC, JNCC and FRS/CEFAS.

-Undertake early consultation with fishing interests
+Undertake early consultation with fishing interests.

 Prepare environmental information (and possibly chemical permit application) section of PON15C.